 Bernstein Mary and Verta Taylor (eds.).
-In Press.
-(Not) The Marrying Kind: The Politics of Same Sex Marriage.
+2013.
+The Marrying Kind?
+Debating Same-Sex Marriage Within the Lesbian and Gay Movement.
 Minneapolis: University of Minnesota Press.

 Barclay, Scott, Mary Bernstein, and Anna-Maria Marshall (eds.).
 2009.
 Queer Mobilizations: LGBT Activists Confront the Law.
 New York: NYU Press.

-Armstrong, Elizabeth and Mary Bernstein.
+Armstrong, Elizabeth A. and Mary Bernstein.
 2008.
 “Culture, Power, and Institutions: A Multi-Institutional Politics Approach to Social Movements.”
-Sociological Theory 26(1):74-99.**Winner of the Outstanding Article Award from the American Sociological Association Section on Collective Behavior and Social Movements (2009).
+Sociological Theory26:74-99.